radiodee1/games-llm/src/games/README.md

 ### Invincible?

 I've been looking for some setting that would make the LLM invincible in these tests.
 The LLM can certainly play the game.
 It does not always win, though.

+For example, when the ball is moving towards the LLM's paddle, the LLM moves the paddle to the area of the ball.
+When it misses it seems to miss by a small margin.
+It's as if it is trying but in the end it makes some misadjustment because of the speed of the ball or the speed of the moving paddle.
+It does seem to address the problem of playing this game, but it seems to have a problem with some particular aspect of play.
+I would love to be able to fix this problem.